-Of course, this technique only works if the desired character is available on the keyboard at hand.
-Another way to express a character literal is as a Unicode value specified using four hexadecimal digits, preceded by \u, with the entire expression in single quotes.
+Of course, this technique works only if the desired character is available on the keyboard at hand.
+Another way to express a char literal is as a Unicode value specified using four hexadecimal digits, preceded by u, with the entire expression in single quotes.
 For example: